LibrePCB/librepcb-pnd/README.md

 ### Create the PND

 1. Increment build number in `PXML.xml`
+2. Use content: `/home/user/librepcb`
-2. Ensure i18n files are up to date
+3. Ensure i18n files are up to date
+4. Ensure share folder is up to date
-3. `./make.sh`
+5. `./make.sh`

+### Debugging the PND

+1. Mount the pnd: `/usr/pandora/scripts/pnd_run.sh -p /path/to/your/pnd/librepcb.pnd -m`
+2. Run the start.sh `./start.sh`